Chia-Network/chia-docs/docs/getting-started/installation.md

 ## CLI

 Using the CLI gives greater and more precise control over the various Chia services such as the full node.
 As of 1.8.2, when installing from an installer or package CLI commands will be automatically added to your path for Windows and Linux.
-For a more details on the commands, read the [CLI Reference](/cli).
+For more details on the commands, read the [CLI Reference](/cli).

 ````mdx-code-block
 <Tabs>